hansrichard2000/Q-RM/README.md

 pip install -r requirements.txt
 ```

+## Data
+- TODO: Will be released soon.

 ## Reward Model Training
 Before the training process starts, you should follow the instructions in the training scripts in `scripts` directory to prepare your data and model checkpoints.